-Due to the above the Company has decided to follow fixed remuneration scales for all employees including top Management at least for the first 18 months from the commencement of operations.
+Due to the above the Company has decided to follow fixed remuneration scales for all employees including top Management.
 More complex stimulating remuneration schemes are expected to be introduced in the future depending on the Company's results and growth.